 When you meet another person, make it a policy to think ” we are just two important people sitting down to discuss something of mutual interest and benefit”.

-Be opened-minded and think creatively.
-The ability to do this is really why pausing is so helpful.
+The ability to be open-minded is really why pausing is so helpful.
 When we pause ie: stop talking (or yelling, if that is the case), we can have time to think about possible solutions that would benefit both.
 It is also an opportunity to open our ideas to other ways of thinking or seeing things.
-Being open-minded can be beneficial in pointing us back to our share in the responsibility in conflict.
+Being open-minded can be beneficial in pointing us back to our share in the responsibility in the conflict.

 An apology is the superglue of life.
 It can repair just about anything – Lynn Johnston